Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis

-Given a geometric container, i.\,e., a geometric object within $\Gamma$~\cite{wagner2005geometric}, we estimate noise by how one looks at the path.
-To determine a suitable geometric container, we proceed to overlay all path instances.
-We transform each instance, so that all $u$ have the same start and all $v$ have the same end position; geodesic path distance normalized to $1$.
-Based on the aggregate shape of all instances~(see Suppl.
-Mat.), an ellipsoid is inferred as the shape of the container.
-Over each instance, we find the minimum volume enclosing ellipsoid~\cite{moshtagh2005minimum, khachiyan1996rounding}, where the points used are the positions of the nodes $w \in u...v$~(Fig.~\ref{fig:SP_N}).
-A node or an edge is counted as noise, when one or more points $x$ satisfy $(x - c)^\intercal A (x - c) \leq 1$.
-In quadratic form, $A$ is the $3 \times 3$ positive-definite matrix for the ellipsoid $E_3$ with center~$c$.
-That is, an edge or node must lie wholly or partly inside $E_3$ and not be part of $u...v$.
-Compared to a sphere, the ellipsoid shape approximates $u...v$'s shape more closely after the radius constraint is relaxed.
-As a single object, it shows how one looks at the path: contained elements, which may interfere with path-following, are visible from different perspectives.
-The noise, $\noise{\xi}$, is given in Eq.~\ref{TIC_SP_N}, where for an element $x \in G$, the measure $\mu(x)$ is the element's length.
-If there are more than one shortest paths $u...v$, the minimum is the closest approximation of the geodesic path and the smallest ROI.
+For a given geometric container~\cite{wagner2005geometric} enclosing the path in $\Gamma(G)$, we estimate the noise by how one looks at the path.
+To determine a suitable geometric container, we overlay all path instances.
+We transform each path $u...v$, so that all $u$ have the same start and all $v$ have the same end position in $\Gamma(G)$; geodesic path distance set to $1$.
+Based on the shape of all instances~(see Suppl.
+Mat.), an ellipsoid is inferred as the geometric container.
+For each task instance, we find the minimum-volume enclosing ellipsoid~\cite{moshtagh2005minimum}, where the points used are the positions of the nodes $w \in u...v$~(see Fig.~\ref{fig:SP_N}).
+Any node or edge not part of the path $u...v$ is counted as noise, when it intersects the interior of the ellipsoid.
+Compared to a sphere, the ellipsoid approximates $u...v$'s shape more closely once the radius constraint is relaxed.
+It shows how one looks at the path in 3D: enclosed elements which may interfere with path-following are visible from different perspectives.
+The noise is defined in Eq.~\ref{TIC_SP_N} where the measure $\mu(x)$ of an element $x \in G$ is its length.
+For several shortest paths $u...v$, the $\min(\cdot)$ gives the lower bound on the noise~(see Sec.~\ref{defs}).